JanssenProject/jans/docs/admin/developer/interception-scripts.md

 ### Building business logic in a custom script

 Jans-auth server uses Weld 3.0 (JSR-365 aka CDI 2.0) for managed beans.
-The most important aspects of business logic are implemented through a set of beans.
+The most common business functions are implemented through a set of beans.
 This [article](https://jans.io/docs/admin/developer/managed-beans/) presents many ready-to-use beans which can be used to build a script.